 - Contractor brought in to update and run a revised version of the Mobile Web Best Practices Course (2011)

-- Team member September 2011 - present working on eGovernment, particularly in EU-funded projects in this area.
+- Team member September 2011 - December 2013 working on eGovernment, particularly in EU-funded projects in this area.

-So that's AC Rep, working group member, working group chair, Team member and contractor.
+So that's AC Rep, working group member, working group chair, contractor and team member.
 Quite a comprehensive set of roles at this organisation.